 Where the GSME receives a RequestTunnelResponse command from the CHF with a TunnelStatus of 0x02 (No More Tunnel IDs), the GSME shall send a CloseTunnel command for any TunnelID that may relate to an active tunnel association between it and the CHF and, after receiving responses to all such commands, send another RequestTunnel command.

-Immediately following the successful establishment of a tunnel between the CHF and the SAPC / ESME / GSME, the SAPC / ESME / GSME shall send an Alert with Alert Code 0x8F69.
+Immediately following the first successful establishment of the tunnel between the CHF and the SAPC / ESME / GSME, the SAPC / ESME / GSME shall send an Alert with Alert Code 0x8F69.

 Amend Section 10.6.4 as follows: